LudvigAlvir/template-ca-html/README.md

 ### Contact

-- Has to have a form with at least two fields with the names:
+- Has to have a form with at least two fields with the ID's:
   - name
   - message